vladskvortsov/mind-project1-2-pipeline/README.md

 ## Project Overview

-Frontend Deployment
+#### Frontend Deployment
-Hosted on S3 for static website hosting.
-Delivered via CloudFront for low-latency content delivery and caching.
+A webpage and config.json hosted on S3, delivered via CloudFront for low-latency content delivery and caching.

-Backend Deployment
+#### Backend Deployment
-Containerized backend services using Docker Compose.
+Containerized backend services and databases using Docker Compose.
 Deployed on EC2 instances within a custom VPC.
-Secured with Security Groups for fine-grained access control.
+Secured with Security group for least priveleges access control.

-Database
-Managed RDS instance for persistent storage.
-Networking
+#### Networking
-Configured VPC, public/private subnets, NAT gateways, and route tables.
+Configured custom VPC, public subnets, NAT gateways, and route tables.

-Security enhanced with Security Groups and Network ACLs.
-CI/CD Pipeline
+#### CI/CD Pipeline
 Terraform configurations stored in the repository.
 GitHub Actions automate the deployment and management of the infrastructure.

 ## Setup steps